ajduke/meteor-telescope/README.md

 ## Requirement

 While using this package, it requires following
-- the application should use the iron router for rendering the templates and should have the default Iron Router 'layoutTemplate' for rendering its page
+- the application should use the iron router for rendering the templates and should have the default Iron Router 'layoutTemplate' for rendering its own templates
 - application must use accounts-ui authentication for login, this packaged app do not have the login functionality, though it makes use of host application implemented accounts UI
+- Also this telescope package does not define any 'not-found' and 'loading', your applicaiton should define the its these own templates

 ##How to integrate with your application
 Make sure that `node` and `npm` are installed.